 My home studio is fully equipped with guitars, basses, keyboards, amps, and digital recording equipment.
 I am highly knowledgeable in audio and midi recording through the use of recording software.

 Apart from music, I have been an English teacher for eight years.
-Currently, I am working towards my Master's degree in music theory and education.
-I look forward to the prospect of sharing my skills and experience with you or a member of your family.
+I recently completely work my Master's degree in music theory.
+I look forward to sharing my skills and experience with you or a member of your family.